Blog - Excel

 The key to successful feedback lies in balancing these two types and delivering them in a way that encourages, rather than discourages, your team.

-1. Focusing Too Much on One Type of Feedback
+1. Focusing Too Much on One Type of Developmental Feedback

 Some managers overemphasise developmental feedback, leaving their team feeling like their efforts are only noticed when things go wrong.
 This often happens because the manager values developmental feedback personally or because they’ve never experienced regular motivational feedback from their own managers.

 On the other hand, some managers focus too heavily on motivational feedback, neglecting the development of their team.
-Without constructive criticism, employees can’t improve their skills or performance.
+Without constructive criticism, employees can’t improve their skills or performance, and team feedback becomes one-dimensional rather than developmental.

 2. Avoiding Developmental Feedback